What is Parboiled Rice?

 Production process

+So what is the processing technology for steamed rice?
 As mentioned earlier, the production process of parboiled rice takes several more steps than that of white rice.
-Below I will introduce the production process of it to you one by one.
+Below, I will introduce the production process of it to you one by one.

 Paddy cleaning